 Just like its predecessor, this Klingon translation comes with a literal English back-translation, which is of interest for both Klingon students, and also English students, as it offers a complete new translation and is based on the Klingon version.
-In addition, the translation comes with its own individual unseen pictures, plus a detailed appendix listing details about new words discovered for this project.
+In addition, the translation comes with its own individual unseen illustrations and a detailed appendix listing details about new words discovered for this project.

-This time, the translation will be available as Klingon-German, but also as a Klingon-English edition.
+This time, the translation is available as Klingon/English, but also as a Klingon/German edition.